Case Study: Dorling Kindersley

 70% of users browsing for Children’s items on Amazon browse by age.
 As soon as we discovered this, I put the age range selections front and center with an appropriately playful and colourful design (using our brand colours), giving users the opportunity to browse by age without having to hunt around for them.
 They're just there for them to use immediately.

 The same thinking is being applied to the travel category too.
 DK are known for their strong photography "cutouts", so as you may have noticed, I'm using them prominently across the site in the new design to give it that classic DK "feel".

 Seeing is Believing

-Some of our books are huge but you wouldn't know it from the website unless you take the time to look at the dimensions.
+Some of their books are huge but you wouldn't know it from the website unless you take the time to look at the dimensions.
 Look at The Flower Book for example!

 And a close up to show off the fantastic embossed foil detail in the title:

-We're currently in the process of figuring out the best way to photograph (and video) books to use on the website.
-In the meantime, we've started with a very basic first run with the amazing new travel books:
+We were in the process of figuring out the best way to photograph (and video) books to use on the website.
+In the meantime, we started with a very basic first run with the amazing new travel books:

 Carousel to Nowhere